expo/image-upload-example/README.md

 # Image upload with Expo API Routes

-This is an [Expo Router](https://expo.dev) project to demonstrate choosing media from the device and uploading it to a server.
+This is an Expo Router project that demonstrates choosing images and videos from the device, then uploading them to a server.

+Expo uses the web APIs [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) APIs to upload media to an API route.

+Getting the media to an API route as soon as possible is recommended as most services and tools have good server support, and it reduces the chance of bugs from device-specific quirks.

+The `FormData` approach is optimal as it avoids slow base64 string conversions and memory issues on low-end devices.
+It works by referencing a local file URL, which is then streamed to the server.
+From the server, you can access the raw bytes of the file.

 - Pick an image or video with [`ImagePicker`](https://docs.expo.dev/versions/latest/sdk/imagepicker/).
 - Upload the media with built-in `fetch` and `FormData` APIs.